-Today the Travelers Rest Police Department, housed in the City Hall building that was completed in 2018, is manned by eighteen sworn Full-time Police Officers, 8 sworn Reserve Police Officers, and a handful of volunteer SC constables, using a fleet of nineteen patrol cars and two bicycles.
-Our facilities include a state-of-the-art CAD (Computer Aided Dispatch) communications center with five full-time communications specialists, a Records Clerk, a five-cell prisoner holding facility with a DataMaster breath alcohol content measuring device, and our own evidence storage facility.
+Today the Travelers Rest Police Department, housed in the City Hall building that was completed in 2018, is manned by 23 sworn Full-time Police Officers, 8 sworn Reserve Police Officers, and a handful of volunteer SC constables, using a fleet of 25 patrol cars and 4 bicycles.
+Our facilities include a state-of-the-art CAD (Computer Aided Dispatch) communications center with 5 full-time communications specialists, a Records Clerk, an Accreditation Manager, a five-cell prisoner holding facility with a DataMaster breath alcohol content measuring device, and our own evidence storage facility.

 The TRPD provides 24-hour patrol coverage for the city in two 12-hour shifts.
-Along with the uniform patrol unit we have a Sergeant Investigator dedicated full-time to investigations, a School Resource Officer stationed at the Travelers Rest High School, an Investigator assigned to the Drug Enforcement Unit (DEU) Multi-jurisdictional Task Force and an Animal Control Officer that handles some Codes Enforcement, Property and Evidence, and Community Relations.
+Along with the uniform patrol unit we have a Sergeant Investigator dedicated full-time to investigations, a School Resource Officer stationed at the Travelers Rest High School and Gateway Elementary School, an Investigator assigned to the Drug Enforcement Unit (DEU) Multi-jurisdictional Task Force and an Animal Control Officer that handles some Codes Enforcement, Property and Evidence, and Community Relations.
 The TRPD takes a proactive approach to law enforcement by working together with the community to solve problems at their root.

 All indications are that the next decade promises to be a period of incredible growth for Travelers Rest and just as we have since 1891 the Travelers Rest Police Department will grow to meet the city’s needs.